Heapy/awesome-kotlin/README.md

 ### <a name="android-projects"></a>Projects <sup>[Back ⇈](#android-projects-subcategory)</sup>
 * [halilozel1903/LearnKotlinProgramming](https://github.com/halilozel1903/LearnKotlinProgramming) - Let's Learn Kotlin Programming ❤️
 * [WilderPereira/ftwfy](https://github.com/WilderPereira/ftwfy) - The real life Command/Ctrl + F - Android App that uses the Mobile Vision API to allow you to search for any occurrence of a text in a digital document.
+* [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
 * [adrielcafe/GreenHellCompanionApp](https://github.com/adrielcafe/GreenHellCompanionApp) - Unofficial companion app for the game Green Hell.
 * [WilderPereira/lmgtfyGen](https://github.com/WilderPereira/lmgtfyGen) - Simple Android App to generate Let Me Google That For You urls.
 * [inshiro/Kodesh](https://github.com/inshiro/Kodesh) - Free and open source Bible for Android